system.time({

 When code is too slow, work through this list in order:

-But parallelization only helps if the work is CPU-bound and divisible.
-If your bottleneck is reading a file from disk, more cores will not help.
-If your iterations depend on each other, you cannot parallelize them.
+R offers several frameworks for parallel execution. parallel::mclapply() works on Unix but not Windows. future.apply::future_lapply() works everywhere and swaps in for lapply() with minimal changes. furrr::future_map() is the parallel version of purrr::map().
+All split work across cores, and all carry the same caveat: parallelization only helps when the work is CPU-bound and divisible.
+If the bottleneck is reading from disk, more cores will not help.
+If iterations depend on each other, you cannot split them.
 And the overhead of spawning workers and collecting results means parallelization only pays off when each unit of work is substantial (milliseconds, not microseconds).

 library(future.apply)